NOTE: NEW PROGRAM INFORMATION

 Application Procedures and Deadlines

-JANUARY 15th - International and Canadian applications for September registration.
-September is the only admission date and there is no admission in January.- International and Canadian applications for September registration.
-September is the only admission date and there is no admission in January.
+JANUARY 15th - International and Canadian applications deadlines for September registration.
+September is the only admission date.
+There is no admission in January.

 To be considered for admission to the Master of Public Administration program, students should forward the following to the Faculty of Graduate Studies: